 Meiji Shrine in Detail

-Best Times to Visit: during winter, June because of blooms, weekdays, Non-public Holidays, Early morning and late evening.
+The best Times to Visit is during winter, June because of blooms, weekdays, Non-public Holidays, Early morning and late evening.

 Go Zen In Shinjuku Gyoen